 There is a strong genetic component as well but if you are aware of what continues to irritate the joint, you can live with a tolerable level of knee arthritis and prevent it from getting worse.
 Even though many of us have a family history of the inherent susceptibility to more inflammatory cells, this also means your knee joint is “bad”.
 Instead, it is just, quite frankly, angry and we can use specific tactics to decrease the amplification of the anger!

-Since osteoarthritis has a strong inflammatory background, if we can control the inflammation- we likely can control both the pain and the progression.
+Since osteoarthritis has a strong inflammatory background, if you can control the inflammation- you likely can control both the pain and the progression.

 There are a few ways that are going to help decrease inflammation more significantly than others, so these should become your priorities.
 It is important to note that each person’s priorities are going to be different depending on how they live their lives.
 You essentially need to look at three categories and think about which one has the most room for improvement in your own life.